 print("Invalid choice.
 Please enter 1, 2, or 3.")

-7. Write a python program to copy the records of the students having percentage 90 and above
+7. Write a python program to copy the records of the students having percentage 90 and above from the binary file into another file.

 import pickle